 By age 45, an individual has a 50 percent chance of having at least one disability that lasts 90 days or more.
-In fact, workers have a higher chance of suffering a long-term disability than of premature death during their career.
+In fact, workers have a higher chance of suffering a long-term disability than a premature death throughout the duration their career.
 Disability benefits protect your employees from a catastrophic loss of income when a disability makes them unable to work, or unable to work full-time.

 Disability benefits generally fall into one of three categories:

 Paid sick leave.
-No law requires employers to provide paid sick leave, but many provide up to two weeks’ paid sick leave per year or give employees “paid leave banks,” which they can use for any reason.
+There is not a law requiring employers to provide paid sick leave, but many provide up to two weeks’ paid sick leave per year or give employees “paid leave banks,” which they can use for any reason.

 Short-term disability (STD) insurance.
-This is the most commonly found type of group disability insurance.
+This is the most common type of group disability insurance.
 STD plans typically have a waiting period of 0 to 14 days before a covered individual will receive benefits, and they provide benefits for a maximum of six months to one year.

-Usually, group plans have very streamlined or no underwriting requirements so employees do not have to answer a lot of health questions.
+Usually, group plans have very streamlined requirements or no underwriting requirements so employees do not have to answer a lot of personal health questions.
 Your less-than-healthy employees will find it easier to obtain coverage through the group market than through individual policies.
-In addition, group coverage usually costs less than an individual policy.
+In addition, group coverage usually costs less than individual policy coverage.